-Another key pillar for achieving net zero is the substantial development of the transmission infrastructure to support the growth of renewables and reduce energy curtailment which may reach 82 TWh (around 16% of demand) by 2050 even if all current transmission upgrade projects proceed as planned.
+Another key pillar for achieving net zero is the substantial development of the transmission infrastructure to support the growth of renewables and reduce energy curtailment which may reach 58 TWh (around 12% of demand) by 2050 even if all current transmission upgrade projects proceed as planned.
 Significant part of curtailment can be avoided if further transmission upgrades take place to alleviate the congestion on the SUD to NORD and SARD to CNOR transmission corridors.

-The planned Hypergrid projects will help to avoid circa 16 TWh of curtailment and will save over €11bn in system and redispatch cost, i.e. equivalent to the estimated build cost, by 2050.
-However, the potential cost of wasted energy estimated at National Single Price (PUN) adds over €70bn in net benefits to the Hypergrid project.
-Terna's Hypergrid projects represent a vital investment for delivering net zero, however most of them will be realised post 2035 and therefore will not address the energy curtailment issues in earlier years.
+The planned Hypergrid projects will help to avoid circa 14 TWh of curtailment and will save over €11bn in system and redispatch cost, i.e. equivalent to the estimated build cost, by 2050.
+However, the potential cost of wasted energy estimated at National Single Price (PUN) adds over €60bn in net benefits to the Hypergrid project.
+The Terna development plan 2025 has brought forward the planned commissioning dates for transmission links to Sardinia and the south of Italy.
+These projects represent a vital investment for delivering net zero, however most of them will be realised post 2035 and therefore will not address the energy curtailment issues in earlier years.
 Our analysis also revealed that some of these transmission upgrades are not fully aligned with the plans for additional renewable capacity in terms of locations.
 Specifically, we've identified the interconnection between Sardinia and mainland Italy as requiring further expansion beyond 1 GW included in the Hypergrid plan, as well as the strengthening of the interconnection of the SUD power zone.